 Letshego has traditionally differentiated its market offering by focusing on the underserved mass and middle-income segments, as well as Micro and Small Entrepreneurs (MSEs).
-According to our research, the mass and middle-income segment presents approximately US\$5 billion in opportunities across our markets, while the micro and small entrepreneurship space offers another US\$1 billion at least.
+According to our research, the mass and middleincome segment presents approximately US\$5 billion in opportunities across our markets, while the micro and small entrepreneurship space offers another US\$1 billion at least.
 We understand these segments can identify opportunities for growth and profits.

 Africa's 1.2 billion people represents 15% of the world's population, with over 50% of its people under 20 years old.
-Indeed, the continent's young population is ripe for technological adoption, with more than half a billion people in Africa now using mobile services.
-Digital adoption is a significant opportunity for all players in the financial services market.
-On the other hand, fintechs are profiting from challenges in areas such as mobile payments, insurance and lending, that banks and other financial services players have historically struggled to solve.
-Rather than competing with fintechs and mobile network operators, Letshego recognises that collaborations with fintechs can release immense synergies.
+Indeed, the continent's young population is ripe for technological adoption, with more than half a billion people in Africa now using secured USD50 million from the International Finance Corporation (IFC) to kick start the development of a socially impactful Affordable Housing solution